FAQs: Property Damage Only Traffic Accidents

 - A hit and run;

-- A vehicle disabled on the roadway as a result of an accident; and
+- A vehicle disabled on the roadway as a result of an collision; and

 - An uncooperative driver (i.e. will not exchange information) or any other disturbance meriting a police response.

-What do I do if I’m involved in an accident?
+What do I do if I’m involved in a collision?

 Call 9-1-1 and they will assess the need for assistance.
-If there are no injuries, people will be asked to take the following steps:
+In cases where there is property damage only, involved parties are asked to call 3-1-1.
+When an officer arrives to a property damage only collision, they may take the following actions: